AdobeDocs/commerce-extensibility/src/pages/app-development/index.md

 The advantages of this approach include:

-* **Isolation**.
-Custom code runs independently of the core application, reducing the risk of crashing or slowing down the main site.
+* **Isolation** - Custom code runs independently of the core application, reducing the risk of crashing or slowing down the main site.
-* **Scalability**.
-Out-of-process services can be scaled independently, allowing for better resource management and scalability.
+* **Scalability** - Out-of-process services can scale independently, allowing for better resource management and scalability.
-* **Technology agnostic**.
-Developers can use different programming languages or frameworks for their extensions, providing greater flexibility.
+* **Technology agnostic** - Developers can use different programming languages or frameworks for their extensions, providing greater flexibility.

 However, setting up and managing out-of-process extensions can be more complex, requiring additional infrastructure and communication protocols.
 For example, you might have additional database requirements, Elasticsearch set up, etc.